What is a ghost tour?

 What happens if I am late for a tour?

 Because we usually have other guests as well, our tours do leave on time.
 However, if you know that you will be running late, then call us and we will let you know whether we can have someone at the shop to walk you to the first stop.
-Otherwise, you may still join the tour- the first two stops are the Hunter Museum at the end of High Street and the Walnut Street Bridge at 100 Walnut St- look for the group being entertained by an awesome storyteller with either a speaker or a booming voice!
+Otherwise, you may still join the tour- we will tell you where we expect your tour or hunt to be based on the time you call.
+Look for the group being entertained by an awesome storyteller with either a speaker or a booming voice!

 How much walking is involved with each tour?